TincoNomad/TincoNomad/README.md

 - 🌱 I’m currently learning **Astro and React**

-- 👯 I’m looking to collaborate on **Decentralized & open source projects.
-Solidity, Stacks, Rust & Python proyects**
+- 👯 I’m looking to collaborate on **Decentralized & open source projects**

 - 🤝 I’m looking for help with **Develop decentralazed web products**